What is a Deposition in Law or Court?

 Who Can Plead the Fifth at a Deposition?

-• A person who is under criminal investigation
+- A person who is under criminal investigation

-• A person who is not under criminal investigation but who may be subject to arrest if forced to answer the question
+- A person who is not under criminal investigation but who may be subject to arrest if forced to answer the question

 In a civil case like a personal injury trial, a jury may be instructed by the judge that they are entitled to draw an adverse inference against the person who takes the Fifth.

 If you claim loss of income from self-employment, the insurance defense lawyer will be entitled to a copy of your tax returns going back two years before your accident.
 The defense lawyer will give those tax returns to a forensic account to look for anything inaccurate, improper, or illegal.
-There is a good chance you will find yourself having to take the Fifth at your deposition and/or trial.
+There is a good chance you will have to take the Fifth at your deposition and/or trial.

 How Will I Be Prepared for My Deposition?